daniel-odc/opendc_website/open-dc/content/work/_index.md

 +++
 title = "Our projects"
-subtitle = "The examples of projects below have been delivered by OpenDC since its creation or by the OpenDC's founder while being an employee of previous companies (mentioned when it is the case).
-These various projects highlight the range of skills available at OpenDC." translationKey = "work_list"
+subtitle = "The examples of projects below have been delivered by OpenDC since its creation in January 2018.
+They have been delivered in France and the UK." translationKey = "work_list"
 +++